Who We Are

 She/Her/Hers

-Emily Kutz (she/her/hers) is the Blue Class head teacher at Hollingworth Preschool and a student in the Teachers College EdM in Applied Linguistics - Second Language Acquisition program.
-She holds a MA in Applied Linguistics from Teacher College and a bachelor's degree Summa Cum Laude from Juniata College in both Early Childhood and Spanish Education.
+Emily Kutz (she/her/hers) is the Blue Class head teacher at Hollingworth Preschool and a student in the Teachers College EdD in Applied Linguistics - Second Language Acquisition program.
+She holds a MA and EdM in Applied Linguistics from Teachers College and a bachelor's degree Summa Cum Laude from Juniata College in both Early Childhood and Spanish Education.
+Along with her role at Hollingworth, Emily teaches a course in the Applied Linguistics and TESOL department at Teachers College and in the Writing Program at Rutgers University.
+Emily has also taught English as a Second Language courses at Hudson County Community College.
 Prior to her position at Hollingworth, Emily taught PreK in Madrid, Spain at the American School of Madrid for two years and on a prestigious Fulbright Teaching Fellowship grant at Colegio Alameda de Osuna International School for one year.
 Emily also taught preschool and kindergarten in Pennsylvania and Mexico.
-As an early childhood educator, Emily explores and incorporates process art and inquiry into her practice to scaold student learning.
+As an early childhood educator, Emily explores and incorporates process art and inquiry into her practice to scaffold student learning.
 She enjoys witnessing young students construct their own learning through natural play and authentic experiences.
-Emily is multilingual with her research focus on the intersection of emergent literacy of young children and multilingualism.
-Emily is a certied teacher in TESOL, early childhood, and Spanish.
+Emily is multilingual with her research focus on language teacher cognition and teacher training.
+Emily is a certified teacher in TESOL, early childhood, and Spanish.
 When she is not in the classroom, she loves boxing and traveling.
-Some of her favorite places she has visited include Portugal and Mexico.
+Some of her favorite places she has visited include Japan, Korea, and Jordan.

 Art Teacher